chef/chef-web-docs/chef_master/source/deprecations_namespace_collisions.rst

   action :doit do
     file "/tmp/file.xy" do
-      content new_resource.spiffyness # we are always referring to the outer custom resource's spiffiness propert end end
+      content new_resource.spiffyness # we are always referring to the outer custom resource's spiffiness property end end